sbabcoc/TestNG-Foundation/README.md

 * [ExecutionFlowController](https://github.com/Nordstrom/TestNG-Foundation/blob/master/src/main/java/com/nordstrom/automation/testng/ExecutionFlowController.java):
 **ExecutionFlowController** is a TestNG listener that propagates test context attributes:
  [_before_ method] → [test method] → [_after_ method]
+This feature enables tests to attach context-specific values that are accessible throughout the entire lifecycle of the test.
  For test classes that implement the **IInvokedMethodListenerEx** interface, **ExecutionFlowController** forwards calls from its own invoked method listener implementation to the corresponding methods in the test class.
 In-bound attribute propagation is performed before forwarding the `beforeInvocation(IInvokedMethod, ITestResult)` call, and out-bound attribute propagation is performed after forwarding the `afterInvocation(IInvokedMethod, ITestResult)` call.
 * [ListenerChain](https://github.com/Nordstrom/TestNG-Foundation/blob/master/src/main/java/com/nordstrom/automation/testng/ListenerChain.java):
 **ListenerChain** is a TestNG listener that enables you to add other listeners at runtime and guarantees the order in which they're invoked.
 This is similar in behavior to a JUnit rule chain. **ListenerChain** also provides static methods that enable you to acquire references to listeners that are linked into the chain.